-- Create your own BINGO cards using an online generator, such as http://print-bingo.com/ or use the blank card in Appendix C to have the girls create their own BINGO cards.
-If the girls are creating their own BINGO cards, give them a list of environment words or environment pictures to choose from.
-The words (for older girls) and the pictures (for younger girls) are included in Appendix B. - 2.
-Pick a girl to be the caller.
+- Create your own BINGO cards using an online generator, such as http://print-bingo.com/ or use the blank card in Appendix C to have the youth create their own BINGO cards.
+If the youth are creating their BINGO cards, give them a list of environment words or pictures to choose from.
+The words (for older youth) and the pictures (for younger youth) are included in Appendix B. - 2.
+Pick a youth to be the caller.
 The caller should place all the BINGO words/pictures into a bowl, basket or hat.

-- BINGO markers (pieces of paper, candy, tokens, etc.) - BINGO cards (one per girl) - bowl, basket or hat - pen or pencil (for Mingle BINGO) - 3.
+- BINGO markers (pieces of paper, candy, tokens, etc.) - BINGO cards (one per youth) - bowl, basket or hat - pen or pencil (for Mingle BINGO) - 3.
 The caller will pick a word or picture out of the bowl one at a time.
-She will call out each pick. - 4.
-The girls use their BINGO markers to mark each word/picture they have.
+They will call out each pick. - 4.
+The youth use their BINGO markers to mark each word/picture they have.